 Yes!
-We will have a set of Spec MX-5 Challenge Marquee events for drivers who want to do single events with strong competition.
-Or you can pick a personally convenient group of events and tracks to run with either SCCA or NASA.
+We will have a set of Spec MX-5 Challenge Invitational events for drivers who want to do single events with strong competition.
+Or you can pick a personally convenient group of events and tracks to run with either SCCA or NASA regionally.

 What does the series do to ensure fair competition?